brianw921/ecommerce_frontend/README.md

 ## Features

 ### User Authentication
 User Authentication is implemented using JWT auth and Bcrypt gem.
 Using rails validations, it will automatically contain error information in which I then display it.
-Utilizing local storage tokens.

 <load user auth picture>